maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/docs/USAGE_GUIDE.md

 # Usage Guide

-This guide documents the configurable analysis workflow in the `TVCG_Analysis_Code_Package` repository.
+This guide documents the configurable analysis workflow in the `TVCG_Statistical_Analysis_Code_Package` repository.
 It explains how to run the supplied examples, prepare new datasets, edit configuration files, interpret the automatic statistical decisions, and locate results in the Excel workbook and figures PDF.

 For a project overview and quick start, see the repository [README](../README.md).